usgs/wdfn-blog/content/beyond_basic_data_munging.md

          SS_mgL = X_80154_00003, SS_cd = X_80154_00003_cd)
 ```

 Note you may have learned you can `select` and `rename` columns in two steps.
-Above is a demonstration of doing it in one step using `select`-- simply use `new_name = old_name` to do both simulataneously.
+Above is a demonstration of doing it in one step using `select`-- simply use `new_name = old_name` to do both simultaneously.

+You may be seeing the pipe (`%>%`) for the first time in the above code snippet.
+The pipe comes from the package `magrittr` and is used in `dplyr` to connect commands. `dplyr` functions generally take arguments in the same order: the dataframe you want to manipulate, and what you want to do it.
+A pipe upstream of a command "pipes in" the results of the upstream function; that is, you no longer have to specify the dataframe you want to manipulate.
+It's an efficient way to code if you don't care to create intermediate data objects.
+You can read more about the history and functionality of the pipe in R from [DataCamp's tutorial on pipes](https://www.datacamp.com/community/tutorials/pipe-r-tutorial).

 ### Match strings

 Notice that in our new dataset, we have retained code columns, or those that end in "\_cd".
 How can we quickly identify which columns contain that string?
 Here, we'll introduce you to pattern matching functions (including `grep` and `gsub`) which have wide application to data munging.
-First, we'll use grep to return the index of string or the string itself that contains "\_cd".
+First, we'll use grep to return the index of the string or the string itself that contains "\_cd".

 ``` r
 # use function `grep` to identify which columns are code columns